1. Home: Explore careers

 University

-You'll usually need a foundation degree, a higher national diploma or a degree in packaging technology or packaging design.
+You could do a foundation degree, a higher national diploma or a degree in packaging technology or packaging design.

 • materials science